 From September 2014 all children at school in Reception, Year 1 and Year 2 get free school meals.
 But if your child is an 'infant' at school you still need to claim from us if you get one of the qualifying incomes above.
 This is so that your child is counted for extra money for their school (the pupil premium).

 If you don't get a qualifying income, your child will still get free meals if they are in Reception, Year 1 or Year 2.
+You don't need to claim from us.
 Contact the school if you would like more details.